LogtalkDotOrg/logtalk3/scripts/pack-experimental/logtalk/README.md

 directory.

-For easy access to the contents of the Logtalk installation folder (e.g. documentation or examples) you can create a symbolic link to the `../logtalk-3.86.0` directory (in e.g. your home directory).
+For easy access to the contents of the Logtalk installation folder (e.g., documentation or examples) you can create a symbolic link to the `../logtalk-3.86.0` directory (in e.g. your home directory).
 Its full path can be easily found by using the query: